Teacher Model Fingerprinting Attacks Against Transfer Learning: Evaluation

-\mypara{Random Noise} This dataset simulates an extreme case that the attacker cannot acquire any realistic image to build up the attack dataset.
-But the attacker is assumed to know the input format required by the black-box service (specifically, 8-bit $224\times224$ RGB image in our experiments).
+\mypara{Random Noise} This dataset simulates the case that the attacker cannot acquire any realistic image to build up the attack dataset.
 In this scenario, they have to synthesize images with randomly generated pixels to compose the attack dataset.
-We assume the attacker samples each pixel following the normal distribution and further normalizes it into an integer within $[0,255]$.
+We assume the attacker samples each pixel by the normal distribution and normalizes it into an integer within $[0,255]$.

 For all images used in our experiments, they are firstly preprocessed into the 8-bit $224\times224$ RGB format.